-It’s not just something that we see in the family tree of a commoner (like myself).
-The famous Queen Victoria who ruled the United Kingdom for 63 years during the 19th century married her first cousin, Prince Albert.
+First cousin marriage is not just something that we see in the family tree of commoners like us.
+The revered Queen Victoria who ruled the United Kingdom for 63 years during the 19th century married her first cousin, Prince Albert.

 Their common ancestor was their German-born grandfather, Francis, Duke of Saxe-Coburg-Saalfeld.

 We can even find instances of marriage between double-first cousins.
 Alfonso XI of Castile (b.
 1291) married his double-first cousin with whom he shared all four grandparents, Maria of Portugal.